Mix and Match to tailor your program to meet your individual needs

 - Hold a Student Pilot Certificate (Atlantis Aviation will apply for this upon arrival)

-- Medical class: II (in preparation for commercial privileges)
+- FAA Class II Medical Certificate (in preparation for commercial privileges)

 - Be able to read, write, speak and understand English